JBQuim/Boolean-Circuit-Evolution/README.md

 ### Evolutionary algorithm

 To reach a solution, the evolutionary algorithm works as follows.
 At the beginning of the simulation, a population of random networks is produced.
 This is the first generation.
 To produce the next generation, the fitness of every individual is evaluated and an elite fraction selected from the most fit individuals.
-The fitness of an individual is taken to be the accuracy of its output over all the possible inputs, with a small penalty for every gate employed above a certain cut off.
-This helps keep the network size small.
 The individuals in the elite fraction pass to the next generation unmutated.
 The elite fraction is also mutated slightly to form new individuals, which then pass to the new generation.
-By repeating this process iteratively, the fitness of the population slowly increases until a perfect solution of fitness 1 is reached.
+By repeating this process iteratively, the fitness of the population slowly increases, representing better and better solutions.

 Mutations can be point mutations, which switch the input of a single gate for another input; deletions, which delete a gate and rewire everything that was connected to it; additions, which produce a new randomly wired gate; and crossovers, which swap parts of two genomes to produce two new genomes.